prinsaa/web102_prework/README.md

 <img src='PrinsaSeaMonster.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

-GIF created by first screen-recording a video on Windows.
+GIF created by first screen-recording a video on Windows using WindowsKey+Alt+G.
 Then, coverted video to GIF using this website: https://www.onlineconverter.com/video-to-gif